darktable-org/dtdocs/content/preferences-settings/shortcuts.md

 export...
 : Export the current shortcut mappings for one or all of your devices (keyboard/mouse, midi, game controller) to an external file.
 The dialog will show you how many shortcuts exist for each device.

+import extras
+: Import extended shortcuts from a system file (`shortcutsrc`, with an optional language suffix, from your darktable installation - not the local config file of the same name).
+Existing shortcuts matching any in the system file will be replaced.
+These shortcuts will be localized to your system language if a localized version of the system file is available (currently, only German (`shortcutsrc.de`) in addition to the default English).

 import...
 : Import shortcut mappings from an external file for one or all of your devices.
 When loading a device, you can chose to assign it a different number.
 This can for example be used to exchange midi layouts.
 Before loading, you can chose to wipe the specific device first.
 When loading all from an empty file, this will effectively delete all your shortcuts.